houzhenggang/phantom-flash-vagrant/README.md

 vagrant ssh
 ```

-phantoms is waiting inside the machine and waits to be called:
+phantoms is waiting inside the machine to be called:

 ```Shell
 DISPLAY=:0 phantomjs <arguments>